dansmyers/AncientAlgorithms/Challenge_Projects/1-Plimpton_322.md

 - The third paragraph could be summarized as, "Historical context will allow us to choose between the interpretations of Plimpton 322".

 Summarizing paragraphs is a good rule of thumb, but you may occasionally need more than one point per paragraph.
 If, however, you find yourself making one point per *sentence*, that's probably too much, unless it's truly a key section of the paper.
+Use your judgment, but err on the side of being more concise.

 ### Step 4: Summary paragraph

-Use your section outline to produce a condensed one-paragraph summary of the entire paper, roughly four to six sentences.
-You could think of this as an alternative abstract, but one customized to the points that are most relevant to your own research.
+Use your section outline to produce a condensed one-paragraph summary of the entire paper, aim for 4 to 6 sentences.
+You could think of this as an alternative abstract, but one customized to the points that are most relevant to your own reading.

 ## Submission